-Hylo Open Super 300: Satwik-Chirag, Malvika Bansod register comeback wins, Saina Nehwal bows out
+Hylo Open Super 300: Satwik-Chirag, Malvika, Srikanth register comeback wins, Treesa-Gayatri cruise

 Fresh from their Super 750 triumph in Paris, Satwik and Chirag faced a tricky test against Lee Yang and Lu Chen.
 While it was the first meeting between this pairing, Lee is half of the pairing that won the gold medal at Tokyo Olympics last year.
 The Indians had met Lee and Wang Chi Lin in the group stages and had even defeated them in Tokyo.

-On Wednesday, they dropped the opening game and then won 19-21, 21-19, 21-16 in just over an hour.
+On Wednesday, they dropped the opening game but came back strong to win 19-21, 21-19, 21-16 in just over an hour.
 The opening saw the Indians fight back from 7-14 to 17-17 but Lee and Lu pulled ahead in the end.
 In the second game, the two pairs were neck and neck for the most part, with neither pair dominating any stretch.

-There was also a point where the Indians were frustrated by a line call (not for the first time in the match) and both had rackets down at one point, calling for referee to intervene.
+There was also a point where the Indians were frustrated by a line call (not for the first time in the match) and both had rackets down at one point, calling for the referee to intervene.
 But they were presumably told to carry on.
 From 17-19 down, they found their groove to win four straight points.

 The decider saw Satwik-Chirag stay in the lead from 8-8 onward and close the match out.
 There was relief more than celebration in the end as they navigated a tough test.